 My Teenager Just Predicted the Death of My Small Business

 Driving in the car, my wife and I were discussing our schedules for the next week.
-I mentioned I needed to be in the office on Tuesday for a podcast interview.
+I mentioned a need to be in the office on Tuesday for a podcast interview.

 “Wait . . .what?”
 My sixteen-year-old daughter injected from the backseat.